Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Systematic uncertainties

-Several sources of uncertainty are considered for the ABCD method used to determine the multi-jet background estimate for direct stau production and the Intermediate stau channel, they include: the correlation between the $\tau$-lepton identification and the kinematic variables \mttwo, the limited number of events in the CRs, and the subtraction of other SM backgrounds.
-The systematic uncertainty in the correlation is estimated by comparing the transfer factor from CR-B to CR-C to that of VR-E to VR-F. The systematic uncertainty in the non-multi-jet background subtraction in the control regions is estimated by considering the total uncertainties of the MC estimates of the non-multi-jet background in the CRs.
+Several sources of uncertainty are considered for the ABCD method used to determine the multi-jet background estimate for Direct stau channel and the Intermediate stau channel, they include: the correlation between the $\tau$-lepton identification and the kinematic variables \mttwo, the limited number of events in the CRs, and the subtraction of other SM backgrounds.
+The systematic uncertainty in the correlation is estimated by using the transfer factor from VR-E to VR-F instead of that from CR-B to CR-C. The systematic uncertainty in the non-multi-jet background subtraction in the control regions is estimated by considering the total uncertainties of the MC estimates of the non-multi-jet background in the CRs.
 The systematic uncertainty due to the limited number of events in the control regions is estimated by taking the statistical uncertainty of the event yields in these control regions.
+The statistical uncertainty from the data yields in every CR is propagated to the uncertainty on the background estimation in the SRs.

-Sources of uncertainty are considered for the fake factor method used to determine the misidentified background with at least two misidentified $\tau$-leptons in the Intermediate $Wh$ channel.
+The different sources of uncertainty considered for the fake factor method used to determine the misidentified background with at least two misidentified $\tau$-leptons in the Intermediate $Wh$ channel are as follows.
 The fake factor values are varied up and down by their statistical uncertainties and the difference is used as a source of uncertainty.
 A further 30\% systematic uncertainty in the subtracted MC processes is used as a conservative estimate on the systematic uncertainty from MC subtractions in the FFCR-Wh.
 The difference between the quark/gluon contributions in the fake factor control regions and signal regions was studied and found to be negligible compared with the uncertainties placed on the overall normalization and statistical contributions.
-The systematic uncertainties and their impact on each SR is summarised in Figure \ref{fig:syst-summary}.
+The systematic uncertainties and their sizes in each SR are summarized in Figure \ref{fig:syst-summary}.